 When we start an exercise practice, we have goals we want to achieve.
 It can be the number on the scale, the way we feel, or any number of other ideas.
 They are individual, personal, and vital.

 And TaskHuman coaches are experts in helping clients reach their goals.
 Even when life gets in the way – and it always does.
 They have flexibility and well-developed methods of encouraging clients through difficult times.

 A coach can support you through the unmotivated times and can meet you where you are.

 Well-developed, focused goals help you develop the path you’ll take to get there.
 And it’s the path that can be more rewarding than the goal itself.
 It is your journey that pushes your development.

 To get the most out of your experience, you need a coach who is as excited by your goals as you are, and who has a background to adapt to where you are in the process.

 Coach Cheri Orndorf explains:

 Yoga provides benefits that go beyond the physical – the practice of yoga itself is a journey of development.
-If you’re ready to begin your yoga journey, connect with a live provider for a 1-on-1 video call.
+If you’re ready to begin your yoga journey, connect with a LIVE coach for a 1:1 video call today!